 Wright, N., & McGown, A. (2001).
 Vigilance on the civil flight deck: Incidence of sleepiness and sleep during long-haul flights and associated changes in physiological parameters.
 Ergonomics,44(1), 82-106.

 3. Ask yourself: does our library own the journal ("periodical") you need?

 Answering this simple question can be confusing when you consider that content comes to the library from a variety of publishers and databases in both paper and electronic format.

 Luckily, the library provides a useful feature built into the library's website which can resolve these kinds of questions quickly.
-To find out quickly if we have a journal in any format, from any source, click "Find eJournals" from the Dudley Knox Library home page.
+To find out quickly if we have a journal in any format, from any source, click "Find Journal Titles from the homepage.
 You will be linked to an electronic form.
 Enter the journal title and click GO.
 Links to vendors and sources for the journal you are looking for will be displayed.
-I

-f the library has no electronic content for a journal, you will be given an opportunity to search the library catalog, BOSUN, for paper copies.
+If the library has no electronic content for a journal, you will be given an opportunity to search the library catalog for paper copies.
 If we really don't have a journal in any form, It may be ordered via Interlibrary Loan.
 A link to that service will be provided as well.
 Find out more.

 Journals, magazines and newspapers are often referred to as "periodicals", in library catalogs.
-To find out if Dudley Knox Library has a subscription to the periodical named in your citation, use our library's catalog, BOSUN, to search for the periodical title you want.
-BOSUN is linked from all library pages.
+To find out if Dudley Knox Library has a subscription to the periodical named in your citation, use our library's catalog to search for the periodical title you want.

 Do we own the periodical Ergonomics?
 Do a "periodical title search" in BOSUN to find out.